 This is by no means an exhaustive list, but it is sure to help.

 Optimise for Local

-Optimising for local SEO can take many different forms, but importantly there are a number of ways that you can optimise for local which can have an instant impact.
-This is largely in relation to the way you optimise the page meta, i.e. the title and description.
+Optimizing for local SEO can take many different forms, but importantly there are a number of ways that you can optimize for local which can have an instant impact.
+This is largely in relation to the way you optimize the page meta, i.e. the title and description.
 This means ensuring that you include plenty of local variations to the keywords you’re targeting.

 For example, if you’re looking to target the keyword ‘new builds’, to make it local you need to target ‘new builds in Manchester’.
 This makes it likelier that people searching in your area for new builds will find your site, as they are bound to be more specific in their search.
 It is also far less competitive to do it this way.

 Make Your Website Optimal for Mobile

 Mobile traffic is becoming more and more the norm in the modern world.
 Which is why as a real estate or any website, it is impossible to ignore this all-important factor.
 The changeover to mobile-first indexing, where Google now calculates your rankings on the performance and optimization of the mobile version of your website, has cemented this fact even more since 2018.
 So, realistically, you cannot afford to ignore the mobile aspects of your site.